wekan/wekan/README.md

 [Wekan stats][wekan_stats]

-[Enable Admin Panel on Docker and Source installs][enable_adminpanel]
+First registered Wekan user will get Admin Panel on new Docker and source based installs.
+You can also [enable Admin Panel manually][enable_adminpanel].

-2017-03-31: [Alternative Docker image][docker_alternative] while we are fixing official Docker image, fixing may take one or two weeks.
-We are also trying to setup [New Docker image for Wekan team][docker_newimage] where it's easier for Wekan team to add tags.

 [Import/Export MongoDB data to/from Docker container][importexport_docker]